avrebarra/avrebarra.github.io/_posts/2024-04-13-umdoistres-introductory.md

 Morning, I just turned 28 few days ago.
 Congratulations me! 🪇

-It's been a while since I wrote posts.
+Here's the situation lately.
 I've been having some difficulty in coming up with topics to write lately.
 I actually want to write more techs but I just feel like I still don't have many good stuff to write about that can add to everyone's already brilliant articles in the wild.
 Yeah, I do know that is a limiting belief but yeah really I just can't come up with things.
+But I do know that I have to keep writing to get better, eh?

 Hence why, to keep the writing streak going and to build some ideas banks, I decided to make some fallback writing format that I'll be writing on when I cannot come up with things.